-$30,000,000 (possibly more) dropped on a two-storey, 650 square metre pad eight floors above 14-16 The Esplanade, St. Kilda.
+$30,000,000 (possibly more) was dropped on a two-storey, 650 square metre pad eight floors above 14-16 The Esplanade, St. Kilda.
 The buyer?
-Former Domain boss and Rae's on Wategos owner Antony Catalano.
+Former Domain boss and Rae’s on Wategos owner Antony Catalano.

 The property, by GURNER developments, is the current pièce de résistance of the ‘St. Moritz’ project spearheaded by architect Fender Katsalidis (in collaboration with Koichi Takada Architects) alongside well-renowned interior designer David Hicks.